Jane Seymour: Early life

 Jane, the daughter of Sir John Seymour and Margery Wentworth, was most likely born at Wulfhall, Wiltshire, although West Bower Manor in Somerset has also been suggested.
-Her birth date is not recorded; various accounts use anywhere from 1504 to 1509, but it is generally estimated around 1508.
+Her birth date is not recorded; various accounts use anywhere from 1504 to 1509, but it is generally estimated at between 1508 and 1509.
 Through her maternal grandfather, she was a descendant of King Edward III's son Lionel of Antwerp, 1st Duke of Clarence.
 Because of this, she and King Henry VIII were fifth cousins.
-She also shared a great-grandmother, Elizabeth Cheney, with his second and fifth wives, Anne Boleyn and Catherine Howard.
+She also shared a great-grandmother, Elizabeth Cheney, Lady Say, with his second and fifth wives, Anne Boleyn and Catherine Howard.

 Jane was not as highly educated as Henry's first and second wives, Catherine of Aragon and Anne Boleyn.
-She could read and write a little, but was much better at needlework and household management, which were considered much more necessary for women.
+She could read and write a little but was much better at needlework and household management, which were considered much more necessary for women.
 Her needlework was reportedly beautiful and elaborate; some of it survived as late as 1652, when it is recorded to have been given to the Seymour family.
-After her death, it was noted that Henry was an "enthusiastic embroiderer."
+After her death, it was noted that Henry was an "enthusiastic embroiderer".

 Jane became a maid-of-honour in 1532 to Queen Catherine, but may have served her as early as 1527, and went on to serve Queen Anne with her sister Elizabeth.
 The first report of Henry's interest in Jane was in February 1536, about three months before Anne's execution.